+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the shower room comprise a suite with low level WC, wash hand basin and shower cabinet.
-There is a sink unit within the kitchen.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Sanitary fittings in the bathroom comprise a suite with low level WC, wash hand basin and bath.
+There is a sink unit in the kitchen. Г Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by electric convector heaters and domestic hot water is provided by an electric immersion heater.
-This is fixed to a hot water storage tank located within the entrance hallway cupboard.
+Heating is provided by electric convector heaters and domestic hot water is provided by an electric emersion heater.
+This is fixed to a hot water storage tank located in a cupboard within the entrance hallway.
+The tank has external foam insulation.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the mains sewerage system.
+Drainage is assumed to be connected to the main sewerage system.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms installed.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection For flats / maisonettes
+Any additional limits to inspection

+For flats / maisonettes